bakkeby/dwm-flexipatch/README.md

 ### Changelog:

+2022-07-04 - Added the shift-tools patch(es) with individual toggles

 2022-06-20 - Added the renamed scratchpads patch

 2022-06-17 - Ported the seamless restart feature from dusk into dwm-flexipatch